NiketPatel9/sra-comparator/README.md

 ## Niket Patel

 ## Methods
 This project will explore various splice-aware short-read alginers as described by Martin and Wang [3].
-The aligners are Blat, TopHat, GSNAP, SpliceMap, and MapSplice.
+The aligners are STAR, TopHat, GSNAP, SpliceMap, and MapSplice.
 Because we are comparing aligners, a reference-based strategy will be taken towards transcriptome assembly.
+These five aligners output either BAM or SAM format, making them ideal for comparison.

-Testing of this project involved usage of the Aiptasia pallida reads in the form of FASTQ files.
+Testing of this project involved usage of the *Aiptasia pallida* reads in the form of FASTQ files.
 A QC sequencing run was used to produce a small number of reads.
 The input for this project should be a folder indicating where the FASTQ files representing the run are located.